keithvassallomt/icloudbridge.app/docs-src/reminders.md

 ![Reminders Auto Mappings](images/docs_reminders_2.png)

 In the above screenshot, you can see that lists in Apple Reminders which have the same name in the destination location will be mapped together.
 Lists which don't exist in the destination will be created during synchronisation.
-So, for example, during the first sync a "Private Reminders" calendar will bve created in the destination location, whilst a "Confidential" list will be created in Apple Notes.
+So, for example, during the first sync a "Private Reminders" calendar will be created in the destination location, whilst a "Confidential" list will be created in Apple Notes.

 > [!NOTE]
 > If the reminder count displayed does not match Apple Reminders, remember that completed reminders are also counted!